Nuclei-Software/OpenBLAS/README_Nuclei.md

 # step2: Compile with libopenblas.a
 riscv-nuclei-linux-gnu-gcc -o time_clbas_dgemm time_clbas_dgemm.c -I${OPENBLAS_ROOT}/prefix/include/ ${OPENBLAS_ROOT}/prefix/lib/libopenblas.a -static

-# step3: test executable file on board
+# step3: Test executable file on HW board
 # You need to put executable file(here is time_clbas_dgemm) in SDcard and boot linux on Nuclei HW platform

 # Q: How to Boot linux from SDcard on Nuclei HW platform ?